vippsas/vipps-developers/testdata/README.md

 ## Merchants

 All Vipps customers get a dedicated test merchant.

-The test merchants below are common for all customers.
+The common merchants below may be used in situations where the dedicated test merchant, for some reason, can not be used.

 | Name               | Org. number | Account number |
 | ------------------ |------------ | -------------- |